-- Send your essay in .doc and .pdf formats to Administrative office (phd@sis.unitn.it); - The instructor will evaluate the essay and assign a grade (A, B, C system).
-In some cases, instructors may prefer to meet with students to discuss their essays. - Once the essay has been reviewed by the lecturer, the Administrative office will inform the student about the grade and forward any comments made by the instructor.
+- Send your essay in .doc and .pdf formats to the PhD Programme Office (phd@sis.unitn.it); - The instructor will evaluate the essay and assign a grade (A, B, C system).
+In some cases, instructors may prefer to meet with students to discuss their essays. - Once the essay has been reviewed by the lecturer, the PhD Programme Office will inform the student about the grade and forward any comments made by the instructor.